-Love spending time in the garden, but not sure what to do with garden waste?
+Love spending time in the garden, but not sure what to do with the waste?

 What can you do with garden waste?

-Love spending time in the garden, but not sure what to do with garden waste?
+Love spending time in the garden, but not sure what to do with the waste?
 We’ve rounded up a few simple ideas for managing garden waste at home.
-You can also subscribe to a paid garden waste collection service on the Bristol City Council website.

 Making your own compost at home is one of the best ways to manage your garden waste.
 It adds nutrients to soil and improves the soil structure.
 You don’t need a special bin or a large area and you can start a compost heap anywhere in your garden.

 Mulch is a layer of material (you can use grass cuttings) put on the surface of soil which helps to retain moisture in the soil, improving soil fertility and health as well as reducing weed growth.